1 Change in the law

 You can cancel an online order in writing, by fax or by email, although it’s sensible to stick with the process the seller has set up - if it’s reasonable.

 The seller shouldn’t make cancelling an online order unnecessarily difficult.
 For example, you shouldn't need to call to get authorisation to return an item.

 Or you shouldn't be told that items can’t be returned unless you’ve got a cancellation code.

-Check the seller's terms and conditions and returns policy, as these will often set out the returns process.
+Check the seller's T&Cs and returns policy, as these will often set out the returns process.

 There are some orders where you won't have the right to cancel.